James Arness in ‘Gunsmoke’.

 - On air: 1959-1961

 The "Rebel" was a short-lived series about Johnny Yuma, a Confederate army veteran haunted by memories of the Civil War and all the horrible violence he carried out while fighting on the wrong side of history.
-The show was a departure for the production company, as they typically worked solely in the creation of game shows.
+The show was a departure for the production company, as they typically worked solely on game shows.
 Starring Nick Adams as Yuma, the plotline followed the veteran's search for an inner peace he didn't know how to find.
 He wandered the West, mostly alone, writing about his adventures and fighting perceived injustices—a moral penance for the injustices he carried out.

-#21.
+#20.
 Tales of Wells Fargo

 - IMDb user rating: 7.9